haetae-bit/fanfic-atproto/README.md

 1. The client (the actual site that displays data)
 2. The PDS (the server that stores user's data)
-3. The AppView (the thing that grabs only relevant data)
+3. The AppView (the thing that grabs only relevant data and serves as an API)
 4. The Lexicon (the blueprint for data to be used in AppViews and clients)

 ...
 And probably more, and there's a lot of discussion around how user data ownership / censorship / etc gets handled on those layers.